coherent-research/dcs-documentation/DCSUserGuide.md

 Column | Position | Description
 -------|----------|------------
 Source | A1 | The ID of the register or virtual meter in the form Rx/VMx where x is an integer,  e.g. to specify the register with ID 99 this column would contain R99.
-This field is madatory.
+This field is mandatory.
 StartDate | B1 | The start date for metered data relative to when the report is generated (see format below).
 Note that 2 and only 2 of the fields *StartDate*, *EndDate* and *Span* must be present.
 Span | C1 | The date span from the start date metered data (see format below).
 Note that 2 and only 2 of the fields *StartDate*, *EndDate* and *Span* must be present.
 EndDate | D1 | The end date for metered data relative to when the report is generated (see format below).
 Note that 2 and only 2 of the fields *StartDate*, *EndDate* and *Span* must be present.